cearls/timberland/README.md

 4. Activate the theme in Appearance > Themes.
 5. Make sure you have installed [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/)

+## Import Maps and Tailwind CLI

+Timberland now uses native JavaScript importmap to manage  JavaScript dependencies.
+This can be configured in `theme/views/base.twig`.

+Tailwind CLI is used to compile CSS.

+There is no frontend tooling beyond basic Javascript that is included in `dev.js` and `build.js`.

 ## Development

-Timberland builds your css and js files using Vite.
-This allows you to use the latest Javascript and CSS features.

-To get started:
-1. Run `npm run build` to generate assets that can be used in the admin block editor.
-This only needs to be run as often as you want to see updated block previews in the admin.
-2. Run `npm run dev` to start the Vite dev server.
+To get started, run `npm run dev` to start the development server.

 ### Live Reload

-Live reload is enabled by default.
+Live reload is enabled by default and your local development URL can be configured in `dev.js`.

-### Versioning

-To assist with long-term caching, file hashing (e.g. `main-e1457bfd.js`) is enabled by default.
-This is useful for cache-busting purposes.

 ## Production

-When you're ready for production, run `npm run build` from the theme directory.
-You can test production assets in development by setting the vite → environment property to "production" in config.json.
+For production, ensure that you have built the assets using `npm run build` and that all dependencies are correctly managed using the importmap.

 If you're developing locally and moving files to your production environment, only the `theme` and `vendor` directories are needed inside the `timberland` theme directory.
 The theme directory structure should look like the following: